nexteacc/TabTab/README.md

 ---

-You can view the full privacy policy at: [Your Privacy Policy URL]
+You can view the full privacy policy at: [https://www.nextbigtoy.com/TabTab/]